SababaSec/ctf-writeups/2019/Reply-Cyber-Security-Challenge/MISCELLANEOUS/Deep mid-space/README.md

 Fortunately, we obtained a base-64-encoded string, which, when decoded, resulted in the flag.

----

-*Since the website for this challenge is not up anymore, we included the MIDI file along with this write-up.*
+*NB: Since the website for this challenge is not up anymore, we included the MIDI file along with this write-up.*

 [2001.mid](2001.mid)